 Is Bankruptcy Public Record in California?

 Filing for bankruptcy is already a stressful experience, but the confidentiality of the proceedings is also cause for concern for many debtors.
 Many individuals worry about the privacy of their financial information, knowing that these details may be included in court records.
-Therefore, one question at the top of your mind is common: Is bankruptcy a public record in California?
+Therefore, one question at the top of your mind is a common one: Is bankruptcy public record in California?

 Bankruptcy and Public Records in California